Interpretive Walking Trail 1787 Holford

 Interpretive Walking Trail at 1787 Holford Road, Garland, Texas

 Welcome to Spring Creek Forest Preserve and our self-guided nature trail.

-The thirteen markers along the looping trail identify some of the primary ecological features at Spring Creek Park Preserve (1787 Holford Road, Garland, Texas).
+The twelve markers along the looping trail identify some of the primary ecological features at Spring Creek Park Preserve (1787 Holford Road, Garland, Texas).
 By following the markers, you will arrive back at the start of the trail with a better understanding of the ecology of this outstanding example of prairie and forest.

 The markers are keyed to areas of ecological importance such as the blackland prairie, the forest edge, Spring Creek itself, the importance of leaving downed trees in place, and the strata of fossil layers that make up the limestone walls of the creek.

 There are two ways to see the trail information: